Flags are both flamethrowers and sponges for meaning. They solidify and cipher myths, history and ideals.

 They are claimed for the most significant social and political allegiances; for the cardinal constructs of collective value.

 Hoisted is an interactive public artwork by Inkahoots exploring the recognition of sovereignty for the natural world.

 We've built a user-generated interactive flag-formulator so human animals can design our own flags to celebrate local native flora and fauna.

-Inkahoots identifies and researches a curated list of local plants and animals related to the installation site.
+In collaboration with the local community, Inkahoots identifies and researches a curated list of local plants and animals related to the installation site.
 These are presented on the Hoisted flag-building web-app with unique visual assets and information enabling users to create a flag based on their chosen species.
 These user-generated flags are then projected on site and are also collected and archived on the website (even when installation is not live).

 We see Hoisted as a kind of parallel cultural play to the legal rights-of-nature movement.
 In New Zealand, and elsewhere, mountains, rivers and forests have been granted legal personhood to give them visibility and protection under the law.

 Western legal systems have always treated nature as property, so the rights-of-nature approach shifts the legal status of nature from property to a subject with inalienable legal rights.
 Roger Stone's 1972 article Should Trees Have Standing? reminds us of the relatively recent granting of legal status to children, women, prisoners, First Nations peoples, even the legal personification of corporations.